ConfuzzedCat/pokefirered/README.md

-# Pokémon FireRed and LeafGreen - LevelReq Randomized
+# Pokémon FireRed and LeafGreen - Exp Randomized

-To download the game, just download it from ['Releases'](https://github.com/ConfuzzedCat/pokefirered-ExpRandomized/releases/latest)
+To download the latest build click [here](https://github.com/ConfuzzedCat/pokefirered-ExpRandomized/releases/latest/download/pokefirered.gba)

 To set up the repository, see [INSTALL.md](INSTALL.md).
 ## See also